 Now you have the first important input for the RSI formula, the increases and declines in the last N days (with N being the RSI period).
 The next step is to average them.

 Step 2: Averaging the Advances and Declines

-At this moment, there are 3 different approaches commonly used.
+Three different approaches are commonly used.
 They differ in the way how average up and down moves are calculated: